-One of the classic steak sauces, sauce poivrade or sauce au poivre is traditionally a mirepoix thickened with flour, with wine, vinegar and plenty of black pepper.
+One of the classic steak sauces, sauce poivrade or sauce au poivre is traditionally a mirepoix thickened with flour, along with wine, vinegar and plenty of black pepper.

 Image by Adrian Dreßler